run-ai/docs/docs/Researcher/cli-reference/runai-submit.md

 > > `url=https://s3.amazon.com`

 #### --toleration string
-> Specify one or more toleration criteria, to ensure that the workload is not scheduled onto
+> Specify one or more toleration criteria, to ensure that the workload is not scheduled onto an inappropriate node.
-> inappropriate node.
-This is done by matching the workload tolerations to the taints defined
-> for each node.
-Further details can be found in Kubernetes
+> This is done by matching the workload tolerations to the taints defined for each node.
+For further details see Kubernetes
 > [Taints and Tolerations](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/){target=_blank} Guide.
 >
 > The format of the string: